Freyskeyd/atom-alignment/README.md

 ## Usage

-A simple key-binding for aligning multi-line and multiple selections in Atom.
+A simple key-binding for aligning multi-line, multi-cursor and multiple selections in Atom.

-use `ctrl+cmd+a` (like sublime text)
+Use `ctrl+cmd+a` on Mac or `ctrl+alt+a` on Linux or Windows to align the first match only or `ctrl+shift+a` to align all matches

 ```javascript
 var a = b;